MartinEesmaa/VVCEasy/README.md

 If you have any questions or/any issues, please go to the Issues tab and create your issue.

 Or you can join and chat with us in our community: [Link for communities at top](#community)

--   Martin Eesmaa
+Martin Eesmaa, creator of VVCEasy

 # Credits & Licenses

-[VVCEasy](https://github.com/MartinEesmaa/VVCEasy) - VVCEasy is easy VVC, that no need to compile.
+[VVCEasy](https://github.com/MartinEesmaa/VVCEasy) - VVCEasy contains ready to serve prebuilt binaries VVC programs, including players and more.

 License: MIT